This post may contain affiliate links. Please read our disclosure policy for more information.

 If you’re looking for a healthy grocery list on a budget then you’re in the right place.

 You can follow this guide and list of foods to help you stay healthy and save money on foods that give you a well-balanced diet.

 The key is to eat everything in moderation and diversify as many different healthy foods from different groups as much possible to get the optimal amount of nutrients that are beneficial for your health.

-You’ll even get a FREE $5 bonus just for signing up here and uploading your first grocery recipt via Checkout 51.
-Those are easy savings without much effort! 🙂
+You’ll even get a FREE $5 bonus just for signing up here today.
+Once you’ve signed up, be sure to verify your e-mail from Swagbucks to get your $5 welcome bonus!
+Those are easy savings on your groceries and meals without much effort!

 Related posts on budgeting and saving money